- . . . as1

 are rotten examples, of course - the first practical

-criterion for the variables of which any
+criterion for the variables of which any is a function

 is that they should be linearly independent